-The minimum deposit to open any of the CDs is $1K, with no maximum balance cap.
-These CDs are also available as IRAs (Traditional and Roth), earning the same APYs with the same funding requirements.
+The CDs are also available as IRAs (Traditional and Roth), earning the same APYs with the same funding requirements.

-Crescent Bank (FDIC Certificate # 33492) has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 11.46% (above average) as of September 30, 2015.
-In the past year, Crescent Bank increased its total deposits by $67.22 Million, an excellent annual growth rate of 8.18%.
-Please refer to our financial overview of Crescent Bank for more details.
+Crescent Bank has an overall health grade of "B" at DepositAccounts.com, with a Texas Ratio of 14.16% (above average) based on December 31, 2017.
+Crescent Bank has an excellent capitalization level (15.47%), the result of holding $996.38 million in assets with $154.12 million in equity.
+Please refer to our financial overview of Crescent Bank (FDIC Certificate # 33492) for more details.

 Crescent Bank is a fairly young bank, having been established in 1991 when a small investor group purchased the assets of New Orlean’s Columbia Homestead.
-The new City Bank & Trust opened with three employees, but the name was soon changed to Crescent Bank, avoiding confusion with other similarly named "City" financial institutions and incorporating one of New Orlean’s nicknames.
-Today, Crescent Bank has grown to become Louisiana’s 10th largest bank, with assets in excess of $1 Billion.
+The new City Bank & Trust opened with three employees.
+Within three years, the name was changed to Crescent Bank to avoid confusion with other similarly named "City" financial institutions, and incorporating one of New Orlean’s nicknames.
+Crescent Bank has grown to become Louisiana’s tenth largest bank, with assets in excess of $996 million.

 How the CDs Compare

-When compared to 184 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to Louisiana residents, Crescent Bank’s 36-Month CD currently ranks first.
+When compared to 235 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available to Louisiana residents, Crescent Bank’s 60-Month CD APY currently ranks second.

-When compared to 143 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to Louisiana residents, Crescent Bank’s 48-Month CD currently ranks fourth.
+When compared to 214 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available to Louisiana residents, Crescent Bank’s 48-Month CD APY currently ranks second.

 The above rates are accurate as of 4/27/2018.